 - Purchasing Points using a Marriott Bonvoy cobrand credit card will earn Points as an everyday purchase.

-This works out to a cost/point of ~0.86 cents.
+… and that works out to a cost/point of ~0.89 cents.

-If you buy 100,000 Marriott Bonvoy points, you’ll receive a total of 145,000 points at a cost of $1,250:
+If you buy 100,000 Marriott Bonvoy points, you’ll end up with a total of 140,000 points at a cost of $1,250 …

-This also comes to a cost/point of ~0.86 cents.
+… which also comes to a cost/point of ~0.83 cents.

 Note: Anyone even vaguely new to the miles and points world should read this post before proceeding.

-Marriott Bonvoy points sales are processed by Points.com and that eliminates the scope to earn a travel/hotel bonus by using a credit card that offers bonus points for shopping in one of those categories.
+Marriott Bonvoy points sales are processed by Points.com and that eliminates the scope to earn a travel/hotel bonus by using a credit card that offers bonus points for spending in one of those categories.